devlaming/gnames/README.md

 This command should yield output along the following lines:
 ```
-Test of gnames with 1000 founders and 10000 SNPs
-For 2 offspring generations
-With heritability of assortative-mating trait 100%
+TEST OF GNAMES
-With 2 children per mating pair
+With 1000 founders, 10,000 SNPs, and two children per pair
-Initialising simulator
+INITIALISING SIMULATOR
+Drawing alleles for SNPs of founders
-Drawing allele frequencies SNPs founders
+Drawing allele frequencies for SNPs of founders
 Drawing true SNP effects
 Drawing genotypes founders (=generation 0)
-100%|██████████████████████████████████| 1/1 [00:00<00:00,  5.50it/s]
+100%|█████████████████████████████████| 1/1 [00:00<00:00,  6.43it/s]
-Drawing traits generation 0
-Highest diagonal element of GRM for founders = 1.042
+Highest diagonal element of GRM for founders = 1.056
-Simulating data for 2 subsequent generations
-Performing assortative mating generation 0
-Drawing genotypes generation 1
-Drawing traits generation 1
-Performing assortative mating generation 1
-Drawing genotypes generation 2
-Drawing traits generation 2
+SIMULATING 10 GENERATIONS
+100%|███████████████████████████████| 10/10 [00:04<00:00,  2.44it/s]
-Highest diagonal element of GRM after 2 generations = 1.045
+Highest diagonal element of GRM after 10 generations = 1.086
 Writing PLINK binary files (genotypes.bed, .bim, .fam)
-Runtime: 1.353 seconds
+Runtime: 4.725 seconds
 ```

 This output shows `gnames` has simulated a founder population comprising 1000 individuals and 10,000 SNPs.
-Subsequently, `gnames` has simulated two generations of offspring data under genetic nurture and assortative mating. `gnames` reports that the highest element of the diagonal of the GRM has increased from 1.042 to 1.045 over the two generations.
+Subsequently, `gnames` has simulated ten generations of offspring data under genetic nurture and assortative mating. `gnames` reports that the highest element of the diagonal of the GRM has increased from 1.056 to 1.086 over the ten generations.

-Finally, `gnames` created set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
+Finally, `gnames` created a set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
 These PLINK binary files can readily be used for follow-up analyses using tools such as [PLINK](https://www.cog-genomics.org/plink/).

-The whole simulation and data export took less than two seconds.
+The whole simulation and data export took less than five seconds.

 ## Tutorial

-Once `gnames` is up-and-running, you can simply incorporate it in your Python code, as illustrated in the following bit of Python code:
+Once `gnames` is up-and-running, you can simply incorporate the tool in your Python code, as illustrated in the following bit of Python code:

 ```
 from gnames import gnames